言語選択

 CELF policy and practice supersede distinction between ‘native’ and ‘non-native’ English speakers.
 Instead, the founding director Masaki Oda clearly states that “monolingual English-speaking teachers would not meet the needs of our ELF program” (Oda, 2019: 265).

-Australia, Brazil, Canada, Finland, Germany, Iran, Ireland, Italy, Japan, Malaysia, Philippines, Russia, Slovakia, South Korea, Spain, Sri Lanka, Thailand, United Kingdom, United States, and Vietnam
+Australia, Brazil, Canada, China, Germany, Iran, Ireland, Italy, Japan, Peru, Philippines, Russia, Slovakia, Sri Lanka, Thailand, United Kingdom, United States, and Vietnam

-Czech, English, Finnish, German, Japanese, Korean, Italian, Malay, Persian, Portuguese, Russian, Sinhalese, Slovak, Spanish, Tagalog, Thai, and Vietnamese
+Czech, Chinese, English, German, Japanese, Italian, Persian, Portuguese, Russian, Sinhalese, Slovak, Tagalog, Thai, and Vietnamese

 References